ItamarDabush/HVT_HyperVirtualTree/README.md

 ![hyper_virtual_tree_concept.png](images%2Fhyper_virtual_tree_concept.png)

-left image: normal decision trees. right image: out proposed method, the branches virtual in the sense that the only diffrence between them is diffrent input to the hypernetwork that creates the filter weights.
+**left image**: normal decision trees.
+**right image**: our proposed method, the branches virtual in the sense that the only diffrence between them is diffrent input to the hypernetwork that creates the filter weights.

 ## Prerequisites